Coherent-Partners/spark-ts-sdk/docs/readme.md

 > when using these methods.

 These transactional methods are quite useful as they will handle the entire process for you, from start to finish.
-They may Unfortunately take a bit longer to complete.
+They may unfortunately take a bit longer to complete.
 Therefore, you are welcome to use non-transactional methods for more fine-grained control over the process.

 ## HTTP Request

 The SDK is built on top of the [node-fetch](https://www.npmjs.com/package/node-fetch) library, which provides an elegant, feature-rich HTTP module.
-The SDK built a layer on top of it to simplify the process of making HTTP requests to the Spark platform.
+The SDK builds a layer on top of it to simplify the process of making HTTP requests to the Spark platform.

 The SDK is also shipped with a built-in logger that will log all HTTP requests